Q.

 Dignity is firmly committed to the principles "that all sexuality should be exercised in an

 ethical and unselfish manner."
-Sex with an underaged or otherwise vulnerable person or taking
+Sex with any underaged or otherwise vulnerable persons or taking

 advantage of any position of trust to procure sexual activity would be in clear violation